nrfconnect/sdk-nrf/doc/nrf/security/ap_protect.rst

    * - AP-Protect state
      - Related Kconfig option in the |NCS|
-     - Description
+     - Description of the AP-Protect state
      - AP-Protect implementation type
    * - Locked
      - :kconfig:option:`CONFIG_NRF_APPROTECT_LOCK` (:kconfig:option:`CONFIG_NRF_SECURE_APPROTECT_LOCK` for Secure AP-Protect)
-     - In this state, CPU writes to enable and lock AP-Protect.
+     - In this state, CPU uses the MDK system start-up file to enable and lock AP-Protect.
 UICR is not modified.
      - Hardware and software
    * - Authenticated
      - :kconfig:option:`CONFIG_NRF_APPROTECT_USER_HANDLING` (:kconfig:option:`CONFIG_NRF_SECURE_APPROTECT_USER_HANDLING` for Secure AP-Protect)
-     - In this state, AP-Protect is left enabled and it is up to the user handler to unlock the device if needed.
+     - In this state, AP-Protect is left enabled and it is up to the user-space code to handle unlocking the device if needed.
+       The MDK will close the debug AHB-AP, but not lock it, so the AHB-AP can be reopened by the firmware.
+       Reopening the AHB-AP should be preceded by a handshake operation over UART, CTRL-AP Mailboxes, or some other communication channel.
      - Hardware and software
    * - Open
      - :kconfig:option:`CONFIG_NRF_APPROTECT_USE_UICR` (:kconfig:option:`CONFIG_NRF_SECURE_APPROTECT_USE_UICR` for Secure AP-Protect)
      - In this state, AP-Protect follows the UICR register.
-If the UICR is open, the AP-Protect will be disabled.
+If the UICR is open, meaning ``UICR.APPROTECT`` has the value ``Disabled``, the AP-Protect will be disabled.
+(The exact value, placement, the enumeration name, and format varies between nRF Series families.)
      - Hardware; hardware and software

 .. _app_approtect_ncs_lock: